 When you think of the ’70s, visions of wood-paneled station wagons like this one might come to mind.
 How many of us packed inside one of these for a trip to the beach or a cross-country road trip?
 If you’re making a trek this summer, bring some of these easy-to-pack road trip snacks to make the journey a little easier.

 We are loving the tropical vibes of this summer photo.
 We’d be happy to travel to Hawaii for a luau over our summer vacation, but we’d be glad to whip up these tropical desserts to get those island feelings, too!

 Summer oftentimes has us yearning for simpler times, like running through the sprinkler in the backyard, biking through the neighborhood and making s’mores.
 The sprinkler might seem too cold now, but we’d still try these fun takes on s’mores.

 In the summer of 1981, we were all captivated by the marriage of Lady Diana Spencer to Prince Charles.
 Our love for royals certainly hasn’t dimmed—especially with American Meghan Markle joining the family!
-Get better acquainted with the newest royal and check out her favorite foods here.

 For some, summer is about getting ready for the school year ahead (like Michelle, founder of My Nanny Eva’s Rugellah is here).

 Sometimes the heat can get the better of you on a hot day.
 If that’s the case, bring your sun hat inside and whip up a few of these recipes—perfect for when it’s too hot to cook.

 For some folks, summer isn’t the same without a trip to the farm for berry picking.
 Take advantage of all the amazing produce summer has to offer with these farmers market recipes.

 Whether you’re hitting up Hawaii this summer like this lucky family, or just love island flavors, you’ll want to say “aloha” to this tasty chicken dinner.